msowers72/Online-Application/README.md

 This application allows you to apply for membership in the U.S.ARMY'S Judge Advocate General's Coprs.

 ## Usage
-As a user, I can submit an online application for membership in teh U.S.ARMY'S Judge Advocate General's Coprs .
+As a user, I can submit an online application for membership in the U.S.ARMY'S Judge Advocate General's Coprs .

 ## Built-With
 * HTML